 Writing can be a powerful tool, and allow you to share your deepest thoughts, create space in your head, and enable forward progression in life.
 If your goal is optimal lifestyle design, it’s essential to spend time working on yourself, the health of your mind, and the health of your emotions.

-A drive force behind Maneet starting with us was the need for direction, and to have a coach to be answerable to.
+A driving force behind Maneet starting with us was the need for direction,.
 He was too forgiving of himself, and while a great quality to have, it was holding him back here.
-The need for accountability, objectivity and a ‘3rdeye’ is why all of us at RNT hire coaches too, despite being coaches ourselves!
+The need for accountability, objectivity and a ‘3rd eye’ is why all of us at RNT hire coaches too, despite being coaches ourselves!

 Accountability is a critically overlooked piece of the puzzle in achieving body transformation success, especially if you’re after long term changes, and/or in lengthy muscle building periods.